JJ-Vice/JJ-Vice.github.io/index.md

 The organizers have trained poisoned VLMs across these three tasks, using samples from the released dataset.
 Participants will analyze the image dataset, which includes both clean and poisoned samples.
 The task is to **detect poisoned samples** and classify the **class/type of the poisoning trigger**.

-> Securing multimodal VLMs is more than a technical problem — it's a societal necessity, with implications ranging from public safety to the ethical deployment of AI in the real world!
+Securing multimodal VLMs is more than a technical problem — it's a societal necessity, with implications ranging from public safety to the ethical deployment of AI in the real world!

+## 📤 Submission Details
 Participants must submit:
 1. The **completed** 'ICIP25_poison_sample_detection_results.csv' results file
 2. A 4-page paper (ICIP format) detailing methods and results.
 References are not included in the page limit.